- How do I contact my Mason Care Network Success Coach?

 An NA represents failure of a course due to never attending class.
 NC represents no credit for a completed course.
 To find the meaning of other grade notations see the university catalog section on the Grading System.

 Q. If I don’t attend for a semester do I have to re-apply?

-A. You do not have to re-apply unless you took courses at another institution during that semester.
+A. If you plan to step away from Mason, even for a semester, then you should complete a Leave of Absence Request.
+You do not have to re-apply unless you took courses at another institution during that semester.
 Your account will remain active for one academic year.

 Q. What is an academic action?

 A. Some examples of academic actions include: asking for permission to take courses at another institution, withdrawing from a course(s) after the drop deadline, a late add, other schedule adjustments, and credit overload approval.
 In order to initiate an academic action request, a student should visit the Student Academic Affairs office of their college.

 Q. How do I find out about Study Abroad?

 A. To learn about study abroad programs contact The Center for Global Education at 703.993.2154, visit their website or go to their office located in the Johnson Center, Room 235.

 Q. How do I find health professions advising?